Neurosurgery Partners. Brain + Spine Solutions

 Mount Elizabeth Novena Specialist Centre

-- Fellow, Academy of Medicine Singapore (Neurosurgery)
+- Fellow of the Academy of Medicine of Singapore (Neurosurgery)

 - In addition to brain and spinal tumours, other conditions he treats include aneurysms, arteriovenous malformations (AVMs), back and neck pain, degenerative spine, hydrocephalus, moyamoya disease, occlusive disease and trigeminal neuralgia.